RoadieHQ/marketing-site/content/docs/getting-started/overview/index.md

 Generally you will store entity files in a code repository and then provide Roadie with the URL of that file for it to be imported as a catalog entry.
 However you may also import a catalog item via the Roadie CLI or API.

 - **GitHub** - You can store a catalog item as yaml in a code repository on GitHub and import it into the Roadie catalog.
-- **Azure** - You can store a catalog item as yaml in a code repository in Azure and import it into the Roadie catalog.
+- **Azure DevOps** - You can store a catalog item as yaml in a code repository in Azure DevOps and import it into the Roadie catalog.
 - **Bitbucket** - You can store a catalog item as yaml in a code repository in Bitbucket and import it into the Roadie catalog.
 - **AWS S3** - You can store a catalog item as yaml in an S3 bucket in AWS and import it into the Roadie catalog.
 - **Roadie CLI** - You can import a catalog item into Roadie by calling it's API via the Roadie CLI.